chimechallenge/chime-utils/README.md

 ```
 python -m meeteval.viz html -r ref.stm -h mysystem:hyp.stm -h myothersystem:hyp.stm --out=out --regex='.*'
 ```
-which will generate a HTML files that you can open with any browser.
+which will generate HTML files that you can open with any browser.

 ---